HenryXi/mybatis/generator/etc/Use IDEA Mybatis plugin generate mapper files.md

     you can choose any name you like.

     ![IDEA Mybatis plugin](http://a.disquscdn.com/uploads/mediaembed/images/3829/6805/original.jpg)
-3. the content of mybatis-generator-config like following.
+3. the content of mybatis-generator.xml like following.

     ```xml
     <?xml version="1.0" encoding="UTF-8" ?>